 Worried How Severe Weather Will Impact Your Services?

-From heavy hailstorms to hurricane season, weather is simply unpredictable.
+The hurricane season is upon us.
 As your local telecommunications provider, we understand how important it is to be able to reach family members and friends — especially when the area is experiencing severe weather and emergency situations.
 To the best of our ability, FTC will try to keep the services you rely on functioning during and after severe weather.
 FTC employees have several precautions and systems in place, ranging from preventive maintenance on generators to checking batteries and getting in additional supplies.

 Please understand that if services are ever interrupted due to weather-related causes, we will be working on fixing them in a timely fashion, and that healthcare institutions, emergency services and government agencies will take the top priority.
 It is also important to let you know that even though we have power backups (such as batteries and generators), the electronic equipment utilized to deliver your services is reliant on electricity, and a power outage could mean an interruption in your FTC service.
 In that instance, we will work closely with the power companies to solve any issues that might arise.